MPI-IS/camera_zwo_asi/README.md

 ## Requirements

+camera-zwo-asi has been tested only with :

+- python 3.10 on Ubuntu 20.04
+- python 3.9 on raspberry pi 3 (PI OS Lite 32-bit)

-camera-zwo-asi has been tested only with python 3.10 on Ubuntu 20.04, but is likely to work with other recent version of python3 / ubuntu.
+but is likely to work with other recent version of python3 / ubuntu / raspberry.
 Compilation on other linux based platforms is less likely to be successful.
-There is a short term plan to develop support for Raspberry PI.

 ### Dependencies